koji571/2048-Remake/README.md

 2. Account creation.

 ## List of new Java classes
-1. SceneController
+1. MenuController
 This class is used as a controller class for the implemented Menu.fxml
 2. Data
 This class is used to store all the variables needed to be used by multiple classes.
 3. Logic